Brodan/patter/README.md

 ```

 ## Todo
-- [ ] remove prints and add logging
+- [ ] remove prints and add logging with verbose flag
 - [ ] add unit tests via pytest
-- [ ] handle verbose flag for logging
 - [ ] allow text that is not UTF-8 to be sent
 - [ ] add option of reading from a .patter file instead of using env vars.